Understanding teenage girls

 Here we provide you with links to and references from various different published reports, which examine important aspects of this life-stage for teenage girls from health and wellbeing, to body image and confidence.

-Active Lives Children and Young People Survey Academic Year 2020-21 Report
+Active Lives Children and Young People Survey – Academic year 2021-22 Report

 This report from Sport England provides insight into the activity levels of children aged 5-16, both in and out of school.
 The findings show that activity levels amongst teenage girls remain flat compared to the previous 12 months.
 Teenage girls are significantly less likely than boys to enjoy being active and feel confident taking part.
+Previous Active Lives surveys can be found on the Sport England website.

-Girls’ Attitudes Survey 2021 (Girlguiding UK, 2021)
+Girls’ Attitudes Survey 2023 (Girlguiding UK, 2023)

 This latest research from Girlguiding’s annual attitudes survey asked over 2,000 girls and young women aged 7-21, both inside and outside Girlguiding, how they feel about the specific and emerging pressures facing them today, and the implications of this for their happiness, wellbeing and opportunities in life.
-Previous surveys dating back to 2013 can be found on the Girlguiding website.
+Previous surveys dating back to 2009 can be found on the Girlguiding website.

-The Good Childhood Report 2021 (The Children’s Society, 2021)
+The Good Childhood Report 2023 (The Children’s Society, 2023)

-This is the tenth report from The Children’s Society which paints the current national picture of children’s subjective well-being, using the latest comprehensive statistics and trend data.
+This is the twelfth report from The Children’s Society which paints the current national picture of children’s subjective well-being, using the latest comprehensive statistics and trend data.
 It highlights significant gender differences in several aspects of wellbeing.

 2. ATTITUDES TOWARDS SPORT